 In your biography, trance is mentioned as one of the elements that you’re interested in.
 There are perhaps some parallels between traditional and electronic music in terms of trance.

 I think that electronic music – especially the club scene – is like contemporary urban ritual music.
 Trance is really interesting to me.
-On many different levels I’m searching for it in all my projects.
-The most magical thing which comes out of the longterm repetition of melodic and rhythm patterns is a certain suspension of time.
+On many different levels, I’m searching for it in all my projects.
+The most magical thing which comes out of long-term repetition of melodic and rhythm patterns, is a certain suspension of time.
 While playing or listening, you lose the sense of time.
 You don’t know where it starts and when it ends.

 How do you choose which traditions to adapt to your musical lexicon?

-It has been my regular practice to search for different traditions and to try to adapt them.
+It has been my regular practice to search for different traditions, and to try to adapt them.
 In the beginning I was taking everything I found along the way, whereas right now I’m more rational in my choices.
 I’m trying to understand what tool I could use to make my expression richer, depending on what suits my style and instruments.
 Sometimes, a new instrument can be very haunting.
-I buy it and learn its different logic and try to transpose it to the clarinet.
-But anyway, this is a kind of a lifestyle.
-And probably my main musical practice, which helps me to develop my language.
+I buy it and learn its different logic, and try to transpose it to the clarinet.
+But anyway, this is a kind of lifestyle, and probably my main musical practice, which helps me to develop my language.

 When I moved to Warsaw almost 9 years ago, I met people who were into Polish folk.
 This was very refreshing to me.
 When I was in elementary school, Polish folk music had a very bad reputation.
-‘Folkish’ was used as an expression for when you played out of tune.
-Music teachers used to say ‘Oh, you sound like a folk musician’.
+‘Folkish’ was used as an expression when you played out of tune.
+Music teachers used to say: “Oh, you sound like a folk musician”.
 It was very pejorative.
-I discovered this music for myself around a decade ago, and realised that there’s also a lot of trance in Polish traditions, for instance in mazurka and oberek, the traditional Polish dances.
+I discovered this music for myself around a decade ago and realised that there’s also a lot of trance in Polish traditions, for instance in the traditional Polish dances: azurka and oberek.
 The dancers constantly rotate.
-It reminds me a little bit of the dances of the dervishes.
+It reminds me a little bit of the dervish dances.
 One song can take up to twenty minutes or half an hour at weddings and other dance parties.
-In parallel to that, I also discovered Ukrainian folk music with their polyphonic singing, which was also a big inspiration, and I also started to listen to African music, especially Gnawa.
+In parallel to that, I also discovered Ukrainian folk music, with its polyphonic singing, which was also a big inspiration, and I also started to listen to African music, especially gnawa.
 Years later I had an opportunity to meet the great Mallem Mukhtar Gania, brother of Mahmud Gania, from a big family of Gnawa masters.
 We played quite a lot of concerts together.
-They call Gnawa the trance Sufi music with the emphasis on trance.
-This is also where blues came from.
-When I was learning classical music in elementary school aged 13, 14, I also began to play mouth harmonica.
-This was something from another world, revisiting the masters of blues such as Sony Boy Williamson II, Sonny Terry and John Lee Hooker.
+They call gnawa the trance Sufi music, with the emphasis on trance.
+This is also where the blues came from.
+When I was learning classical music in elementary school, aged 13 and 14, I also began to play mouth harmonica.
+This was something from another world, revisiting the blues masters such as Sony Boy Williamson II, Sonny Terry, and John Lee Hooker.
 John Lee Hooker’s blues forms are very basic, and it’s also about trance.
-Blues was the first tradition which I could really relate to, much more than classical music.
+Blues was the first tradition that I could really relate to much more than classical music.
 Later on, I discovered John Coltrane and the jazz tradition.
 I also listened to Hindustani music, trying to adapt some ideas from Indian music to mine, but it was very difficult from the theoretical point of view.
 I was adapting certain moods more than particular tools.
-We were trying to do this with my former band Hera.
+We were trying to do this with my former band, Hera.
 Later on I went to Bangalore to study Indian classical music, where I got introduced to a Carnatic system, which is much more restricted and rhythmic than Hindustani music.
 I started studying this amazing musical form.
 It’s totally different to what I had learned before and it’s very inspiring.
-There are different traditions – some are very intuitive, and some are very complex and difficult to understand, like Indian classical music.
+There are different traditions.
+Some are very intuitive, and some are very complex and difficult to understand, like Indian classical music.

 These days, there’s an increasing interest in global music.
 Your approach seems to be a more respectful one, not an orientalising one though.

 I don’t want to judge anybody, but for sure there are these situations where collaborations between cultures take place only because those two cultures are in one studio or on one stage, and there’s no real understanding of each other.
 To me, it’s definitely very interesting to go deep and understand what it really is about.
-Especially with these huge traditions, like the Carnatic which is more than 5,000 years old and has particular, very complex musical codes you need to spend a lot of time studying them.
-When a certain culture is that old it’s necessary to dedicate a lot if time trying to understand what was invented by hundreds of musical generations.
+Especially with these huge traditions, like the Carnatic, which is more than 5,000 years old and has particular, very complex musical codes that you need to spend a lot of time studying.
+When a certain culture is that old, it’s necessary to dedicate a lot of time trying to understand what was invented by hundreds of musical generations.

 Were you also inspired by the rich Polish jazz history?

 For sure I was.
-The music of Komeda, Stanko or Seifert was very important to me.
-I’ve always been a big fan of very personal music which was not trying to be something else than it is.
-These kind of qualities you can find in music of artists which I’ve mentioned.
+The music of Komeda, Stanko, or Seifert was very important to me.
+I’ve always been a big fan of very personal music that was not trying to be something else than it is.
+These kind of qualities can be found in the music of the above artists.
 However, as much as I admire certain musicians, I’ve always had a problem with jazz education.
-Right now it started to change, but when I was in high school it was very orthodox in a bad way.
-Many musicians started treating music theory as something like a religious cult.
+Right now it has started to change, but when I was in high school it was very orthodox, in a bad way.
+Many musicians started treating music theory like a religious cult.
 They would go crazy if you improvised without using the old techniques.
-For them to be able to play free jazz, first you would have to prove that you can play Charlie Parker’s licks.
+For them, to be able to play free jazz, you would first have to prove that you can play Charlie Parker’s licks.
 To me this is totally absurd.
-I have a huge respect for old traditions as long as you treat them as a source of vocabulary to express yourself and not as religion.
-I think there is not one way of doing things in art.
-Of course, it is very important to have the knowledge, because it might give you a wider perspective, but after all, free expression is the most important thing to me, beyond styles and limitations.
+I have a huge respect for old traditions as long as you treat them as a source of vocabulary to express yourself, and not as religion.
+I think there isn’t one way of doing things in art.
+Of course, it is very important to have knowledge, because it might give you a wider perspective, but after all, free expression is the most important thing to me, beyond styles and limitations.
 Where can we be free, if not in the arts?

-Is it hard to find your own way since you have a vast knowledge of all these traditions?
+Is it hard to find your own way since you have a vast knowledge of many traditions?

 Learning traditions other than Western classical music was a way to find my own language.
 I think it is very much about how you treat other traditions.
-When you look at them as a source of possibilities, it can be very inspiring and thought-provoking.
-But if you want to realize those traditions exactly how they are it might be crippling.
-But after my classical music experience, I knew I didn’t want to become a classical performer of other cultures.
-As you probably cannot find a sitarist playing Mozart, being European and trying to become a Carnatic player might be impossible.
+When you look at them as a source of possibilities, it can be very inspiring and thought provoking.
+But if you want to realize those traditions exactly how they are, it might be crippling.
+After my classical music experience, I knew I didn’t want to become a classical performer of other cultures.
+You probably cannot find a sitarist playing Mozart; being European and trying to become a Carnatic player might likewise be impossible.
 I grew up in the Western classical music environment.
 One the one hand, it was great and it developed my musicianship.
-But when you have ambitions and you go to schools, teachers automatically send you to competitions, you have to play all the exams etc. It is a very competitive circle.
-The most difficult was to relax and get rid of certain ideas which I had been taught and later on I understood that it is not how music should be.
-Competitive atmosphere is not for the arts.
-Artist shouldn’t have to prove how great they are.
+But when you have ambitions and you go to schools, teachers automatically send you to competitions, you have to play all the exams, etc. It is a very competitive circle.
+The most difficult was to relax and get rid of certain ideas that I had been taught.
+Later on, I understood that it is not how music should be.
+A competitive atmosphere is not for the arts.
+Artists shouldn’t have to prove how great they are.

 You also received state awards.
 How did this state recognition feel?

 It influences culture right now.
-It’s really sad what politicians are doing to the arts.
-A lot of great, interesting contemporary activities were stopped due to funding cuts because they weren’t aligned with the new rightwing Ministry of Culture.
-Lots of great theatres are experiencing hard times.
-Not only because of finances, but also the replacing of directors with more or less anonymous people without experience.
+What politicians are doing to the arts is really sad.
+A lot of great, interesting contemporary activities were stopped due to funding cuts, because they weren’t aligned with the new right-wing Ministry of Culture.
+Lots of great theatres are experiencing hard times, not only because of finances, but also due to the replacement of directors by more or less anonymous people without experience.
 These people are dealing with culture in Poland right now, and it’s very sad on many different levels.
 It’s also about changing the jurisdiction of many institutions.
-Thankfully, there are still some organizations with the previous staff who are experienced in working with international cultural circles, but it’s getting more and more difficult.
-Right now, if you want to be honest to yourself, very often you have to be completely independent financially.
+Thankfully, there are still some organizations that have retained their old staff and who are experienced in working with international cultural circles, but it’s getting more and more difficult.
+Right now, if you want to be honest to yourself, very often you have to be completely financially independent.

 How do you see the future?

 It’s a difficult question.
-I want to see the future positively, but to be honest I see it rather in dark colours.
+I want to see the future positively, but to be honest I see it in rather dark colours.
 I definitely want to do what I do no matter what is around me in terms of politics.
 Changes are happening so fast right now that I don’t know where they will stop, or whether they’ll stop.
-In general, not only in Poland, but the mood in the whole world is dark, as everybody knows.
+In general the mood is dark, not only in Poland, but in the whole world, as everybody knows.
 I think the world is running towards a massive destruction.